astropy/astropy/docs/modeling/models.rst

 in that ensures that parameter values and input values are matched up according to the model_set_axis before any other array broadcasting rules are applied.

-For example, in the previous section we created a model with array values like::
+For example, using the first method we created a model with array values like::

     >>> g = Gaussian1D(amplitude=[[1, 2], [3, 4]], mean=0.1, stddev=[0.1, 0.2])